hackeryarn/blog/content/post/rust-macros-1.md

 ---
 Macros are required to do some very helpful things in Rust, but this isn't an article about any of those things.

-I became ennamored with macros many years ago when I read [Practical Common Lisp](https://gigamonkeys.com/book/) and saw the implementation of a SQL DSL that works with built in data structures.
+I became enamored with macros many years ago when I read [Practical Common Lisp](https://gigamonkeys.com/book/) and saw the implementation of a SQL DSL that works with built in data structures.
 The whole implementation took less than a screen of code and absolutely blew away my expectations of what it took to create DSLs.

 In this article, I will try to share some of that excitement with you while using Rust's macro system.
 Will this be the most practical and useful macro you can write?
 Absolutely not.
 I only hope to show you some possibilities of this powerful tool.

 ## Prior art

 Rust's macros build on top of a long legacy of syntax macros primarily seen in the Lisp language family.
-Unlige Go, C, and Assembly macros, which work as a pre-processor step on raw strings, Rust's macros work dircectly on the AST ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).
-This means that Tokenization and AST parsing has already occurred, so you can be sure that the what you work with is at least shaped like hypothetican Rust code.
+Unlike Go, C, and Assembly macros, which work as a pre-processor step on raw strings, Rust's macros work directly on the AST ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).
+This means that Tokenization and AST parsing has already occurred, so you can be sure that the what you work with is at least shaped like hypothetical Rust code.

 Unlike the Lisp family of languages, Rust had some additional challenges to overcome with their macro implementation.

-Lisp has a syntax that's basically an AST, so it is extremely easy to consume and produce an AST, because it looks like normar code.
+Lisp has a syntax that's basically an AST, so it is extremely easy to consume and produce an AST, because it looks like normal code.
 Rust, on the other hand, looks nothing like Lisp or an AST, so it needs a way to elegantly handle these conversion steps.
 That's where the `macro_rules!` macro comes in, which will be the focus of this article.

 The other challenge within `macro_rules!` comes from Rust's goal to provide as much help and correctness as possible.
 Rust actually supports types (technically fragment-specifiers) in macros.
 We will see more of this later, but it goes towards making macros easier to write, reason about, and maintain.

-Without further ado, let's jump into using `macro_rules!` and declerative macros.
+Without further ado, let's jump into using `macro_rules!` and declarative macros.

 ## Macro design process

-Since every time we write a macro, we creat a DSL it's important to keep some rules and processes in mind.
+Since every time we write a macro, we create a DSL it's important to keep some rules and processes in mind.
 With that in mind, these are the typical steps that we should follow when writing macros:

 - Evaluate if you need a macro
 - Design the simplest possible invocation first (determine what your DSL looks like)